 The accounting profession is built on trust, ethics, and compliance.
-As accountants, we have an obligation to act in the public interest, ensuring integrity and professionalism in everything we do.
-Recent changes to the Tax Agent Code of Professional Conduct introduce new requirements that reinforce these principles.
-At Lemonade Beach, we fully support ethical business practices and see well-structured legislative updates as an opportunity to further strengthen client trust and industry standards.
+As accountants, we must act in the public interest, ensuring integrity and professionalism in everything we do.
+Recent tax agent changes to the Tax Agent Code of Professional Conduct introduce new requirements that reinforce these principles.
+At Lemonade Beach, we fully support ethical business practices and view well-structured legislative updates as opportunities to strengthen client trust and industry standards.

 Our Purpose at Lemonade Beach

-- Meeting professional body requirements – As members of professional accounting bodies, we must uphold ethical standards and adhere to codes of conduct.
+- Meeting professional body requirements – As members of professional accounting bodies, we uphold ethical standards and adhere to codes of conduct.

 - Instilling trust within the industry – Our ethical culture reassures clients that they are in safe and responsible hands.